 If your baby needs to go to the Neonatal Unit, you will not be able to visit the baby for 10 days from the date of your swab being taken.

 irth No-one can visit if they are required to self-isolate until the period of self-isolation has ended and, if they have been unwell, until they have no symptoms for at least 48 hours. c

 The neonatal staff will discuss screening for your baby with you for COVID-19 as needed.

 Will I be screened again if I come back into hospital?

-Yes but only if you are likely to require an overnight admission.
+Yes but only if you are likely to require an overnight admission and if it is longer than 72 hours since you were last screened.
 The screening result is for that point in time.
 You may have been exposed to the virus between admissions so you will be offered screening again.
 If your screening was positive, you will not need to be re-screened as we know that you have been Covid positive.

 The exception to this is if you develop moderate to severe symptoms while you are in hospital which affect your breathing.
 This is because there are other causes of infection than COVID-19 and we need to make sure we are treating the right one.